-You can’t have a successful workplace without a skilled and motivated body of staff.
-Today, when there’s greater competition than ever for talented individuals, it’s important to have a clear staff retention strategy in place.
+While hiring a skilled workforce is the first step to creating a successful business, making sure that the workforce is engaged and motivated is the key to sustained success.
+In today’s market, there’s greater competition than ever for talent, which makes having a clear retention strategy more important than ever.
 This is true for all businesses, but especially more sizable operations, which can get bogged down in a laborious hiring cycle.

-One of the pillars of your plan should be acknowledging and praising your team for a job well done.
-To help give you some inspiration for how this can be achieved, we’ve assembled some diverse examples of employee appreciation ideas for large companies.
+One of the pillars of a successful retention strategy must be acknowledging and praising your team for a job well done.
+To give you some inspiration for how this can be achieved, we’ve assembled some diverse examples of employee appreciation ideas for large companies below.

 1. Why Is It Important to Appreciate Employees in Large Organizations?